 The assets of the Fund are held in a separately administered fund and the latest actuarial valuation of the fund was at 31 March 2002.
 The assumptions which have the most significant effect of the results of the valuation are those relating to the returns on investments inflation, rates of mortality, early retirals, staff turnover, and the rates of increase in salaries and pensions.
-For the valuation of 31 March 2002, it was assumed that the investment returns in real terms would be 3.9% per annum on equities and 2.6% per annum on bonds, that salary scale increases would be 1.5% per annum in real terms and the pensions would increase by 0% per annum in real terms.
+For the valuation at 31 March 2002, it was assumed that the overall anticipated long term return for equities would be 6.5% and 5.2% from gilts and bonds.
+It was further assumed salary scale increases would be 1.5% per annum in real terms and that pensions would increase by 0% per annum in real terms.

-At the date of the 2002 actuarial valuation which was carried out using the Projected Unit Method the market value of the assets of the Fund was £6050m and the actuarial value of assets was sufficient to cover 108% of the benefits which has accrued to members after allowing for expected future increases in earnings.
+At the date of the 2002 actuarial valuation which was carried out using the projected unit method, the market value of the assets of the Fund was £6,040M and the actuarial value of assets was sufficient to cover 108% of the benefits which had accrued to members after allowing for expected future increases in earnings.

-The employer's contribution rate payable by the University was 13.2% of the members' salaries until 31 March 2003 and 13.8% until 31 March 2004.
-The employer's contribution rate payable by the University will be 14.4% for the year to March 2005 and 15% for the year to 31 March 2006.
-Pension costs in respect of the Fund for 2003 were £1,213,000 (2002: £1,200,000).
+The employer's contribution rate payable by the University was 13.8% of the members' salaries until 31 March 2004 and 14.4% until 31 March 2005.
+The employer's contribution rate payable by the University will be 15% for the year to 31 March 2006.
+Pension costs in respect of the Fund for the year ended 31 July 2004 were £1,409,000 (2003: £1,213,000).